omorandi/TiAssetsLibrary/README.md

 First, you must have your XCode and Titanium Mobile SDKs in place, and have at least read the first few pages of the [iOS Module Developer Guide](https://wiki.appcelerator.org/display/guides/iOS+Module+Development+Guide) from Appcelerator.

-The build process can be launched using the build.py script that you find in the module's code root directory.
+The build process can be launched using the build.py script that you find in the module's project root directory.

-As a result, the ti.assetslibrary-iphone-0.1.zip file will be generated.
+As a result, the ti.assetslibrary-iphone-0.2.zip file will be generated.

-**NOTE: if your Titanium sdk resides in your HOME `~/Library/Application Support/Titanium/` directory, you need to change the value of the `TITANIUM SDK` variable in `titanium.xcconfig`**
+**NOTE: if your Titanium sdk resides in your HOME `~/Library/Application Support/Titanium/` directory, you need to change the value of the `TITANIUM SDK` variable in `titanium.xcconfig` accordingly**

 ### INSTALL ###
-You can either copy the module package (ti.assetslibrary-iphone-0.1.zip) to `/Library/Application\ Support/Titanium` and reference the module in your application (the Titanium SDK will automatically unzip the file in the right place), or manually launch the command:
+You can either copy the module package (ti.assetslibrary-iphone-0.2.zip) to `/Library/Application\ Support/Titanium` and reference the module in your application (the Titanium SDK will automatically unzip the file in the right place), or manually launch the command:

-     unzip -uo ti.assetslibrary-iphone-0.1.zip -d /Library/Application\ Support/Titanium/
+     unzip -uo ti.assetslibrary-iphone-0.2.zip -d /Library/Application\ Support/Titanium/

 **NOTE: if your Titanium sdk resides in your HOME `~/Library/Application Support/Titanium/` directory, change the above command accordingly**